Krishnadaskrish/Task-Manager/README.md

 Task Manager is a web application for managing tasks.
 It allows users to add, edit, delete, and view tasks.
 The application is built using React for the frontend and Node.js for the backend.

+##Clean Architecture

+This project adheres to the principles of Clean Architecture to ensure a modular, scalable, and maintainable codebase.
+Clean Architecture emphasizes the separation of concerns, making the system easier to test, maintain, and extend.

 ## Features

 - Add new tasks